Temple of the Inscriptions: Structure

 The structure consists of a "temple" structure that sits atop an eight-stepped pyramid (for a total of nine levels).
 The five entrances in the front of the building are surrounded by piers bearing both carved images and the hieroglyphic texts in Maya script for which the temple was named.
 Inside the temple, a stairway leads to the crypt containing the sarcophagus of Pakal.

 History

-The Temple of Inscriptions was finished a short time after 683.
-The construction was initiated by Pakal himself, although his son, K'inich Kan B'alam II completed the structure and its final decoration.
+The Temple of the Inscriptions was finished a short time after 683.
+The construction was initiated by Pakal himself, although his son, Kʼinich Kan Bahlam II completed the structure and its final decoration.

 Despite the fact that Palenque, and the Temple of Inscriptions itself, had been visited and studied for more than two hundred years, the tomb of Pakal was not discovered until 1952.
 Alberto Ruz Lhuillier, a Mexican archaeologist, removed a stone slab from the floor of the temple, revealing a stairway filled with rubble.
 Two years later, when the stairway was cleared, it was discovered that it led into Pakal’s tomb.